Everton aiming for Europe after ‘perfect start’ to the season, says France star Digne | Goal.com

 Everton left-back Lucas Digne has said that Carlo Ancelotti’s side are aiming to qualify for Europe at the end of the season after making a “perfect” start.

-The Toffees lie seventh in the standings on 13 points, and though they have lost their last three matches in succession, the France star is confident that they can reclaim their early season form that saw them win four straight.
+The Toffees lie seventh in the standings on 13 points, and though they have lost their last three matches in succession, the France star is confident that they can reclaim their early-season form that saw them win four in a row.

-He has put the recent slips due to selection problems and he is insistent that the start they made to the season was not them overperforming.
+He has put the recent slips down to the injuries and suspensions that have hit Everton hard in recent times and is insistent that the start they made to the season was not them overperforming.

 Indeed, Digne is confident of helping the club back into Europe – and he does not even rule out the Champions League.